-The OXE300 is a bi-turbo configuration that provides its full 680NM of torque at the crankshaft already at 1750rpm, at 1000rpm the engine provides over 500Nm (369ft-lb).
+The powerhead of the OXE300 is a marinized bi-turbo automotive configuration from BMW that provides its full 680Nm (502ft-lb) of torque at the crankshaft already at 1750rpm, at 1000rpm the engine provides over 500Nm (369ft-lb).
 At the propeller shaft, the torque numbers translate to 945Nm (696ft-lb).
 These are torque numbers that were previously unheard of in the outboard industry and provide the user with massive bollard pulling power, as well as fast hole shot acceleration.

-The L6 Bi-turbo engine and the specially designed gearbox of the OXE300 have been extensively tested in the laboratory, in DYNO-cell and on water, to withstand the increased torque and power delivered.
+The L6 bi-turbo engine and the specially designed gearbox of the OXE300 have been extensively tested in the laboratory, in DYNO-cell and on water, to withstand the increased torque and power delivered.
 The technology is a unique development that transforms the industry through increasing reliability, power and control without introducing the need for bigger and bulkier, shafts and bevel gears that introduces drag in the underwater body.

-The primary customers for the OXE300 are governmental, transportation, and search and rescue organizations, as well as and other users with high load and speed demands.
+The primary customers for the OXE300 are governmental, transportation, and search and rescue organizations and other users with high load and speed demands.

 The powerful high torque of the 6 cylinder Bi-turbo diesel engine manifests itself throughout the OXE300.
 Together with the modular design and robust transmission, it provides the users with reliable options to use the engine as both a powerful workhorse and a high-speed solution.

 Diesel provides for high efficiency and torque.
-It gives increased load capacity and greatly reduced fuel consumption compared to gasoline, increasing the range by over 60%.
+It gives increased load capacity and greatly reduced fuel consumption compared to gasoline, increasing the range by up to 87%.

 The reduced fuel consumption is a key factor to why the OXE Diesel engine emits significantly lower CO2 than a gasoline outboard engine.
 One liter of diesel produces approximately 2.69kg CO2 and one liter of gasoline produces 2.36kg CO2 when ignited.
-Since the OXE Diesel consumes over 42% less fuel than comparable gasoline alternatives, the OXE Diesel reduces the CO2 emissions by over 35.5%.
+Since the OXE Diesel consumes up to 46% less fuel than comparable gasoline alternatives, the OXE Diesel reduces CO2 emissions by over 35.5%.